sf-wdi-22-23/modules-22/w04-associations-and-auth/d2_dusk_express_auth/README.md

    // authenticate user (when user logs in) userSchema.statics.authenticate = function (email, password, callback) {
-     // find user by email entered at log in this.findOne({email: email}, function (err, foundUser) {
+     // find user by email entered at log in
+     // remember `this` refers to the User for methods defined on userSchema.statics this.findOne({email: email}, function (err, foundUser) {
        console.log(foundUser);